vicdashkov/study_control/README.md

 # StudyControl
 ## What StudyControl is
 StudyControl is a study tool that is designed to improve academic performance.
-StudyControl helps to fight procrastination and to improve academic discipline, makeing educational process more managable and enjoyable.
+StudyControl helps to fight procrastination and to improve academic discipline, making educational process more managable and enjoyable.
 ## Notes
 *The current repo will no longer be updated.
 MEAN stack will be the platform for the new version *Taking ["Learning How to Learn"](https://www.coursera.org/learn/learning-how-to-learn) course is highly recommended prior to using the app.